 Everyone knows a great leader when they see one.
 Yet, if you ask ten people to describe the characteristics of a strong leader, you’ll probably get ten different answers.
 True leadership is an evolutionary process where successes and occasional failures have helped develop leadership abilities in equal measure.
 No two leaders have the exact same background and experiences, but, quite often, great leaders are made up of the same qualities.

-Leadership qualities can be hard to identify in job seekers, especially college grads entering into the job market for the first time upon graduation.
+Leadership qualities can be hard to identify in job seekers, especially college graduates entering into the job market for the first time upon graduation.
 Without years of work experience, examples of leadership are often not as obvious on an entry-level resume.

 How, then, would you know that a political science major, who was a performing cellist in college and whose only work experience is as a restaurant server, is a gifted leader?
 Obviously, it’s more than just asking, “are you a leader?”
 The key is identifying the skills that true leaders possess.